sajrashid/klipper_config/README.md

 ##### Section below only applies if using SKR to PI serial UART connection

 Using GPIO [See vid here for wiring](https://www.youtube.com/watch?v=AtW3GqkKUz8-Q&t=14m39s) Connect RX , TX & GND pins from TFT header to PI UART GPIO pins 14 & 15 and any Gnd pin **ensuring RX & TX are crossed**, see here for the [PI UART PINOUT](https://pinout.xyz/pinout/pin8_gpio14).
-To power the PI from the SKR connect 5v to the Pin 2 on the PI
+To power the PI from the SKR connect 5v to Pin 2 on the PI

   **Software Config**
   * Swapping ports used by GPIO and Bluetooth